-When I was diagnosed with celiac and Hashimotos I was given some supplements to replenish my immune system and went onto auto immune protocol or AIP by a functional medicine practitioner.
+When I was diagnosed with celiac and Hashimotos, I was given some supplements to replenish my immune system.
+And then I went onto auto immune protocol or AIP by a functional medicine practitioner.
 So make sure and find someone, whether it’s a functional nutritionist or functional medicine practitioner, who will look for the root cause of what’s going on with you.

-Another big part of autoimmune disease that a lot of people don’t understand is that there’s actually exercise intolerance that can come out of autoimmune disease.
+Another big part of autoimmune disease is that, a lot of people don’t understand that there’s actually exercise intolerance that can come out of autoimmune disease.
 A lot of people have had this.
 In my case, if I tried to go and do a three mile run, I get sick afterwards.
-Now I walk 30 to 45 minutes a day, I do ballet classes, and yoga, a lot more of these gentle things.
+Now I walk 30 to 45 minutes a day, I do ballet classes, and yoga.
+A lot more of these gentle things.

 So just listen to your body.
 If you feel really tired then don’t do anything that day.
 And if you feel good, then do something and be active.
 Prioritize what matters.